gvwilson/buildtogether.tech/src/delivery/index.md

     italic") rather than logical styles ("making this a book title"), which makes it difficult to keep the document consistent over time.

-For these reasons, most teams format their reports as a set of [%i "Markdown!for final report" %]Markdown[%/i%] pages under version control and use a [%i "static site generator" %]static site generator[%/i%] ([%x communicate %]) to turn them into a report.
+For these reasons, most teams format their reports as a set of Markdown[%i "Markdown!for final report" %] pages under version control and use a static site generator[%i "static site generator" %] ([%x communicate %]) to turn them into a report.
 That solves the problem of multiple authors (Markdown is a text format, so diff and merge will work), and if you know a little CSS, you can make it look as pretty as you want.
-Diagrams and screenshots work well, and you can embed [%i "MathML" %][MathML][mathml][%/i%] for equations if you need to.
-The downside is that you can't actually see what your document is going to look like until you compile it, and doing that breaks your [%i "flow" %]flow[%/i%].
+Diagrams and screenshots work well, and you can embed [MathML][mathml][%i "MathML" %] for equations if you need to.
+The downside is that you can't actually see what your document is going to look like until you compile it, and doing that breaks your flow[%i "flow" %].

 <div class="callout" markdown="1">
 ### LaTeX

-[%i "LaTeX" %]LaTeX[%/i%] is a markup language that's much more sophisticated than HTML and has literally thousands of add-on packages for equations, code formatting, and just about everything else you could want.
+LaTeX[%i "LaTeX" %] is a markup language that's much more sophisticated than HTML and has literally thousands of add-on packages for equations, code formatting, and just about everything else you could want.
 Like HTML, LaTeX is a text format, so it plays nicely with version control.
 However, its power comes